pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 ![Sega Mega-CD 1 - Voltage Reg Schematic]({{ "/assets/2018-08-19-fixing-a-broken-sega-mega-cd-2/mega-cd-1_voltage-reg.png" }})

 I measured the resistors and transistors to see if they were still ok, and they looked fine.<br/>
-Because of that, I wanted to send power to it with my lab power supply and it's overcurrent protection.<br/>
+Because of that, I wanted to send power to it with my lab power supply and it's overcurrent protection (OCP).<br/>
 I'm sure I can bridge the fuse with a wire.
 What can possibly go wrong? <br/>
 <b>Note:</b> Don't do this, I'm just too impatient to wait for a new fuse.

 So I did just that.
 I used the thinnest copper wire I had to bridge the fuse.<br/>
-I set my lab power supply to 10VDC with a small overcurrent protection (OCP).<br/>
+I set my lab power supply to 10VDC with a small OCP.<br/>
 I'm not really expecting this to blow up if there's a high current going through it.

 ![Sega Mega-CD 1 - Bridge]({{ "/assets/2018-08-19-fixing-a-broken-sega-mega-cd-2/mega-cd-2_bridge.jpeg" }})

 Before applying power I disconnected the CD player from the main motherboard.
-I didn't want it to interfere with the measurments.
+I didn't want it to interfere with the measurements.

 The voltage was stable and the current drawn was ok, but no voltage on the NEC2405.<br/>
 Looking at the schematic, the pass transistor TR3 (Q301), only lets current through when TR4 (Q303) is on.